3 people killed, 5 soldiers injured in exchange of fire at check post in North Waziristan

 "I have been saying since day one that you may disagree with them [PTM], you can diagree with their point of view 100 per cent, you can argue with them.
 But, if you will not engage with the young politicians who come from a place such as Fata, if you will not attempt to reduce their grievances or justify their misperceptions, then we have all seen what used to happen during the Musharraf era in Balochistan.
 We have all seen what happened with Bangladesh, with East Pakistan, following Ayub Khan's dictatorship.
 And now, if we will label our own citizens, our own children, our own politicians traitors when they talk about rights, democracy, civil rule of law, then we will set ourselves on a very dangerous path," warned Bilawal.

-Meanwhile, PML-N Vice President Maryam Nawaz, in a series of tweets expressed sorrow over the loss of lives and injury to multiple people.
+Meanwhile, Maryam Nawaz, a vice-president of the PML-N, in a series of tweets expressed sorrow over the loss of lives and injury to multiple people.

 "Every Pakistani citizen's life is precious and his blood sacred.
 If blood is spilled, the facts must be revealed to the nation.
 Love, peace, and understanding are far more powerful than weapons.
 Have we not already paid a very heavy price for crushing protests and stifling voices?
 May God have mercy on Pakistan," she wrote in the first of three tweets.